 Browse exotic flowers at the Montreal Botanical Garden

-With food in your belly from the market, it’s time to look at plants and insects at the Montreal Botanical Garden.
+With food in your belly from the market, continue your 1-day Montreal itinerary by checking out the plants and insects of the Montreal Botanical Garden.
 You’ll need to take a taxi or walk as the bus line doesn’t provide a convenient route.

 Note that the insectarium is behind the botanical garden but it’s going through renovations.
 It’s expected to reopen in 2020 or 2021.

 The Biodome is just a short walk from the garden and insectarium.
-As with the insectarium, it’s going through renovations and expected to reopen in December 2019.
+As with the insectarium, it’s gone through renovations and reopened in December 2019.